Recursion and Divide-and-Conquer

 Complexity analysis

-Each iteration halves the search range.
-Starting from elements, after iterations we have at most elements.
-The loop terminates when , i.e., after iterations.
+Each step halves the search range.
+Starting from elements, after steps we have at most elements.
+When there is still one element left to compare, so the search has not yet terminated.
+The range becomes empty — and the process terminates — when , i.e., after at most steps.

-Using the Master Theorem on the recursive form: .
+Using the Master Theorem on the recurrence: .
 Here , , .
 Since , Case 2 gives .

 Comparison with linear search